-Refer to Technical Memorandum 9-1, Primary Project Roads and Trails, for a full description of the study which can be found on FERC's eLibrary as referenced by the FERC accession number provided in Table E6-1 of Appendix E6 of this Exhibit E.
+5 Refer to Technical Memorandum 9-1, Primary Project Roads and Trails, in Appendix E3, for a full description of the study.

 Page Left Blank

 Table 3.3.7-11.
 Primary Project Roads and Recreation Roads shown by road ID, length, width, surface treatment, and overall condition.1